John Harron

-John Harron (March 31, 1903 – November 24, 1939) was an American actor.
+John Harron (March 31, 1904 – November 24, 1939) was an American actor.
 He appeared in more than 160 films between 1918 and 1940.

-Born in New York, New York, he was the brother of actor Robert Harron and of actress Mary Harron.
+Born on March 31, 1904, in New York City, he was the brother of actor Robert Harron and of actress Mary Harron.

+Harron graduated from Santa Clara University.
+His film debut came in Through the Back Door (1921).
+After acting for Universal, he was under contract to Warner Bros.
+Harron "achieved great success on the silent screen but was reduced to minor roles or minor films with the coming of sound."

 Harron died in Seattle, Washington from spinal meningitis.
+He is buried in Calvary Cemetery in Los Angeles.